The co-op bookstore for avid readers

 About the Author

 Rupal Shah is a GP and medical educator in London.
-She has published widely in the field of medical education, including Fighting for the Soul of General Practice - the algorithm will see you now (Intellect Books, 2024).
+She has published widely in the field of medical education, including Fighting for the Soul of General Practice - The Algorithm Will See You Now (2024) and the hermeneutic window series of articles.

 Praise for this book